gatein/gatein-portal/packaging/jboss-as7/README.txt

 Known Issues
 ============

-- JBoss AS 7.0.2.Final and higher are supported.
-It does not work with JBoss AS 7.0.0.Final.
+- Only JBoss AS 7.0.2.Final is supported at the moment.
+It does not work with JBoss AS 7.0.0.Final or with more recent JBoss AS 7.1.0-Alpha versions.
 - WSRP is not yet supported
 - <distributable/> is not yet supported
 - Sample ears have been repackaged as their current default packaging is not supported